nacholozano/responsive-tables/README.md

 ## Future

+1. IE8+ compatibility
-1. Customizable library
+2. Customizable library
-2. Accessible tables
+3. Accessible tables
-3. More types of tables and styles
+4. More types of tables and styles